VARSITY COACH: Dan Woog ’71

 Chris started as a junior on the 1993 state champion Staples soccer team, and co-captained the ’94 squad; he also co-captained the Wrecker baseball team.
 After graduating from Michigan State University in 3 years as with a construction management degree, he moved to Chicago to serve as project manager of a condominium development.
 He moved back to Westport, and now is a homebuilding manager.
 Chris became a legend during his 10-year tenure as freshman coach.
 In 2016, he joined the varsity coaching staff.
 Chris, his wife Mary and 4 children live in Fairfield.

-GOALKEEPER COACH: Tom Henske
+VARSITY ASSISTANT COACH: Tom Henske

 Tom played with both the U-20 and U-18 national youth teams.
 He replaced Tony Meola as UVa’s starting keeper as a freshman, and led them to 3 NCAA Division I national championships.
 He was the hero of the 1st final, as the Cavaliers beat Santa Clara 3-1 in a penalty kick shootout following a scoreless draw.
 Tom ran UVa’s largest student fundraiser to that time — “Shoot Out Cancer” — for a teammate.
 He donated his championship ring to charity, and organized events asking students, community members and businesses to match his contribution.
 As a senior, Tom received Virginia’s Distinguished Student Award.
 He was a 4-year starter at Northport (LI) High School, where he was twice named to both the National Soccer Coaches Association of America and Parade All-America teams.
 He was Gatorade’s Circle of Champions New York State Player of the Year and Puma US Goalkeeper of the Year.
+In 2017 he was inducted into the Northport High School Athletic Hall of Fame.

 RESERVE COACH: Nicky Hoberman ’07